 Key Differences of Pinched Nerve vs. Muscle Strain

-Although the symptoms of a muscle strain vs pinched nerve can overlap, there are key differences that can help distinguish between the two.
+Although the symptoms of a muscle strain vs. a pinched nerve can overlap, there are key differences that can help distinguish between the two.
 Pinched nerve pain tends to be sharp, burning, or radiating, along with sensations like tingling, numbness, or “pins and needles.”
 This pain can travel along the nerve’s pathway, such as down the arm or leg, depending on where the nerve is compressed.
 In contrast, a pulled muscle usually causes localized pain that feels dull, throbbing, or achy.
 The type of pain is centered in the specific muscle that was overstretched or torn and does not typically radiate.

 Another key difference lies in movement and function.
 A pinched nerve can lead to muscle weakness or difficulty performing certain tasks due to nerve interference, whereas a pulled muscle results in pain and stiffness but generally does not cause true weakness.
 While a pinched nerve may develop gradually due to repetitive motion or poor posture, a pulled muscle is often the result of a sudden, forceful movement, like lifting a heavy object or twisting abruptly.